Salamandra longirostris

 Salamandra longirostris, the Penibetic salamander or long-snouted salamander, is a species of urodelan amphibian of the family Salamandridae.
 It is endemic to the Penibetic mountain range in Andalusia, Spain.
-It was originally described as a subspecies of Salamandra salamandra, the fire salamander, but was raised to full species rank in 2009.
+It was originally described as a subspecies of Salamandra salamandra, the fire salamander, then raised to full species rank in 2009.

-It is a large salamander, very similar to the fire salamander, with which it does not share a distribution area.
-The body is black with quadrangular yellow spots and some very characteristic spots on the head.
+It is a large salamander, very similar to the fire salamander which lives elsewhere.
+The body and head are black with quadrangular yellow spots, from where poison is secreted.
 The snout is pointed and the belly greyish, without spots.

-The spots mark where poison is secreted through the skin.

 It lives in humid areas, with watercourses nearby, where it reproduces.